vpulim/node-soap/Readme.md

 ### Client Events
 Client instances emit the following events:

+### _request_
-* request - Emitted before a request is sent.
-The event handler receives the entire Soap request (Envelope) including headers.
-The second parameter is the exchange id.
+Emitted before a request is sent.
+The event handler has the signature `(xml, eid)`.

+- _xml_ - The entire Soap request (Envelope) including headers.
+- _eid_ - The exchange id.

+### _message_
-* message - Emitted before a request is sent.
-The event handler receives the Soap body contents.
+Emitted before a request is sent, but only the body is passed to the event handler.
 Useful if you don't want to log /store Soap headers.
+The event handler has the signature `(message, eid)`.

+- _message_ - Soap body contents.
-The second parameter is the exchange id.
+- _eid_ - The exchange id.

+### _soapError_
-* soapError - Emitted when an erroneous response is received.
+Emitted when an erroneous response is received.
 Useful if you want to globally log errors.
+The event handler has the signature `(error, eid)`.

+- _error_ - An error object which also contains the resoponse.
-  The second parameter is the exchange id.
+- _eid_ - The exchange id.
+### _response_
-* response - Emitted after a response is received.
-The event handler receives the SOAP response body as well as the entire `IncomingMessage` response object.
+Emitted after a response is received.
-The third parameter is the exchange id.
 This is emitted for all responses (both success and errors).
+The event handler has the signature `(body, response, eid)`

+- _body_ - The SOAP response body.
+- _response_ - The entire `IncomingMessage` response object.
+- _eid_ - The exchange id.

 An 'exchange' is a request/response couple.
 Event handlers receive the exchange id in all events.